Skip to content

 Study Topic Summary of Findings Reference

-Eggshell membrane peptides (ESM) Daily ESM supplementation (300–450 mg) improved skin elasticity, hydration, and crow’s-feet appearance in 4–12 weeks.
-Kalman et al., 2020 — ⚑ link (PubMed / journal)
+Eggshell membrane peptides (ESM) — RCT Daily ESM supplementation (300–450 mg) improved skin elasticity, hydration, and crow’s-feet appearance within 4–12 weeks in a randomized controlled trial.
+Kalman et al., J Cosmet Dermatol, 2020

 Study Topic Summary of Findings Reference